senocular/senocular.github.com/articles/js_object_primitive.md

 ## The Downfall of the Object Primitive

-So far the object primitive has come a long way in appearing to be a primitive (mostly the symbol primitive) despite being an object.
+The custom object primitive has come a long way in appearing to be a primitive (mostly the symbol primitive) despite really being an object.
 The tests speak for themselves.

 ```javascript
 let objectPrimitive = ObjectPrimitive()